br-n518/util-library_c/README.md

 - **bash** (optional: for test scripts)

 On Linux these can be easily installed from repository.
-For Windows, MinGW (*Minimalist GNU for Windows*) includes all of the above tools.
+For Windows, MinGW (*Minimalist GNU for Windows*) includes gcc and make.

+Note that the code is tailored for Linux, and getting the library to export to working DLL is currently WIP.

+The **godot_headers** are also necessary.
+They're added to this repository as a submodule, but they don't download automatically.
+Use duckduckgo.com for info on git submodule, or you can download them manually by following the submodule link on github.

 ### stdlib.h malloc